hdale94/vscabbage-react/README.md

-# VSCabbage implementation with React
+# VSCabbage React

-This example will show you how to synchronize a web UI with Cabbage.
-The project is made with Vite + React + Typescript.
+This project provides hooks that allow you to synchronize [vscabbage](https://github.com/rorywalsh/vscabbage) with [React](https://github.com/facebook/react).

-There are examples of functional components (sliders) that implement the useCabbageState hook to get and set the channel values.
+An example of implementation can be found [here](https://github.com/hdale94/vscabbage-react-example).

 ## Hooks